Venthos/DayZRedux/README.md

 Known Bugs
 ----------
- - Ammo refills on logout/login.
-This side-effect occurs as a result of an anti-dupe fix.
-Ammo refill seems to be the lesser evil.
  - Sometimes a combat logger does not leave a body behind.
 If you can replicate this reliably, please let me know the steps to do so.
 Note that, regardless, the combat logger is always killed properly in the database.

 Credits